Gambler kicks it with Grant Hill at CBS and Turner Sports media conference.

-Like the late-great Brooklyn rapper B.I.G, who was shot and killed 18 years ago this month, Grant Hill had a story to tell TSL.
+Like the late-great Brooklyn rapper B.I.G, who was shot and killed 18 years ago this month, the very much alive and kicking Grant Hill had a story to tell TSL.

 In this exclusive sit down at CBS and Turner Sports media conference, Hill reflects on Duke upsetting undefeated UNLV in 91 and says Wisconsin can beat Kentucky.